The Business Partnerships' mission is to develop and support workforce development programs designed to meet Alaska's needs.

-Percent of Participant Training Costs Matched by the Trainee's Pre- and Post-Training Earnings Change (exceeded the 50 percent target in FY2012)
+Percent of Participant Training Costs Matched by the Trainee's Pre- and Post-Training Earnings Change

 Analysis of results and challenges: Since FY2007, the focus on high wage, high demand occupations within priority industries substantially contributed to participant earnings changes.
 The figure has some inherent weakness, in that it factors only wages two quarters before employment.
 This results in some distortion for participants with lengthy periods of unemployment prior to their training.
 The division’s new reporting system (scheduled to be available in FY2014) will significantly improve the precision of this measure.

 |A1: Core Service - Maximize the degree to which workforce investment resources are invested according to the industry priorities of the Alaska Workforce Investment Board.|

 Target #1: At least 60 percent of participants are trained in occupations aligned with the Alaska Workforce Investment Board priority industries.

 Percent of Participants Trained in Workforce Investment Board Priority Industries (exceeded the target of 75 percent in FY2013)